Human mating strategies: Adolescent behavior

 From the neurological perspective, the well-known tendencies of teenagers to be emotional, impulsive, and to take high risks are due to the fact that the limbic system (responsible for emotional thought) is developing faster than the prefrontal cortex (logical reasoning).
 From the evolutionary viewpoint, this mismatch is adaptive in that it helps young people connect with other people (by being emotional) and learn to negotiate the complexities of life (by taking risks yet being more sensitive to rewards).
 As a result, teenagers are more prone to feelings of fear, anxiety, and depression than adults.
 In order to attract potential mates, males are especially prone to take risks and showcase their athleticism whereas females tend to direct attention to their beauty.
+In the context of mating, this group of humans is especially prone to having unwanted pregnancies and venereal diseases.

 Young males (who have the highest reproductive variance) take more risks than any other group in both experiments and observations.
-By undertaking risky endeavors, males are thought to signal the qualities which may be directly related to one’s ability to provision and protect one’s family, namely, physical skill, good judgment, or bravery.
+By undertaking risky endeavors, males are thought to signal the qualities which may be directly related to one's ability to provision and protect one's family, namely, physical skill, good judgment, or bravery.
 Social dominance, confidence, and ambition could help in competition among other males, while social dominance, ambition, and wealth might alleviate the costs of failure.
 In addition, traits like bravery and physical prowess may also be valued by cooperative partners due to their benefits in group-hunting and warfare, thereby increasing the potential audience for risk takers.
 The tendency of adolescent and young-adult males to engage in risky and aggressive behaviors is known as the 'young male syndrome'.
 His self-worth is tied to being perceived as a 'real man'.
 His likelihood of committing or falling victim to a violent crime peaks between his late teens and late twenties.

 Young females, on the other hand, are under strong peer pressure to be physically attractive, potentially leading to problems with their body image.
 A teenage girl or young woman's bond with her first sexual partner is often deep.
 In both sexes, intense adolescent intrasexual competition, amorous infatuations, and sexual experimentation are common.
+Those who have been well-treated by parents of the opposite sex often (unconsciously) use said parents as model for what a desirable mate ought to be.
+(See sexual imprinting.)